kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/06-how-do-i-make-sure-my-invites-count-towards-my-reward/content.md

+# Invites and rewards
-# How do I make sure my invites count towards my reward?
+## How do I make sure my invites count towards my reward?
 To count towards your reward, your friend needs to:

   1. Sign up with your invite link